 Hot Water From Your Wood Cookstove

 The water jacket allows you to connect to your household plumbing.
-The type of stove you have and your water needs make this a set up that is very individualized so it is impossible for me to tell you exactly what you need to do for your unique situation.
+The type of stove you have and your water needs make this a setup that is very individualized so it is impossible for me to tell you exactly what you need to do for your unique situation.

 I definitely advise getting this booklet from Lehman’s to get started, especially if you have not even purchased a stove yet.
 I have to say that in warmer climates, hot water from your wood stove may only be something that is feasible during the colder months of the year.
-I live in North Carolina and cannot imagine using a woodstove inside in July!
+I live in North Carolina and cannot imagine using a woodstove inside on July!

-What solutions have you implemented for off grid hot water?
+What solutions have you implemented for off-grid hot water?
 It seems that a lot of solutions that are inexpensive mean you cannot hook up much in the way of traditional plumbing.
-Solar hot water systems are somewhat cost prohibitive for most, especially if not made by you!
+Solar hot water systems are somewhat cost-prohibitive for most, especially if not made by you!